Active Substance: fingolimod hydrochloride

 - patients with rapidly evolving severe relapsing remitting multiple sclerosis defined by two or more disabling relapses in one year, and with one or more gadolinium-enhancing lesions on brain MRI or a significant increase in T2 lesion load as compared to a previous recent MRI.

-What is Gilenya used for?
+What is Gilenya and what is it used for?

 How is Gilenya used?